 Click here for the full transcript and instructions for how to view the video with a translation in your language.

 You can also watch this TED Talk on their website.

 Ready to write?

 Everyone hates this part but if you only listen and read, your English will not improve.
 You have to use it!
 So take a minute to write something about the video.
 It's easy.
-Just fill in the form below.
+Just leave a comment below.

 Home > TED Talk Lessons > Aimee Mullins TED Talk